RibirX/Ribir/doc/develope.md

 cargo test
 ```

-Second, we run only the tests be limited in main thread and access gpu ability.
+Second, we run only the tests be limited in main thread and may access gpu ability.
 Also required the ci environment provide gpu support:

 ```
 cargo test --all-features main-thread-test